mrchvsk/helpm8-app/README.md

 # helpm8

-To start working on the project you need to clone the repository from Github.
+To start working on the project you can either:
+  - clone the repository from Github
+  - use the ZIP file attached

 # Client Setup
 1. Navigate to the client directory:
  - cd client

+IMPORTANT: Steps 2 and 3 are mandotory only if pulling the repo from Github.

 2. Install node modules:
  - npm install